CommonGroundHoldings/CommonLand/README.md

 # CommonLand
-LAND is world’s first true store-of-value.
+CommonLand is world’s first true store-of-value.
 Each token is backed by physical land which represents actual ownership in a real estate portfolio of raw land parcels.
-Land is the best store-of-value that exists.